9 Best Places To Visit In Malawi - Updated 2024

 Source: Photo by user David Davies used under CC BY-SA 2.0

 The Mulanje Massif, or Mount Mulanje, is located in southern Malawi, 65 km (40 miles) east of Blantyre.
-It rises 10,000 ft (3,048 meters) from the surrounding Chiradzulu plains and the Mulanje tea-growing district.
+It rises 10,000 ft (3,048 m) from the surrounding Chiradzulu plains and the Mulanje tea-growing district.
 The mountain provides great hiking and serious mountain climbing activities.
 A variety of wildlife can be spotted here, including the klipspringer antelope and many species of birds.
 Trout fishing is available, close by, in the River Lichenya.

 Visited this place?